kelvinatorr/interval-boss/README.md

 ## What

-This is a simple timer app that you can use for your rest periods between sets as well as your HIIT and EMOM workouts.
+Interval Boss is a simple timer app that you can use to time rest periods between sets as well as HIIT and EMOM workouts.
 The feature set is the same as the [Gymboss Classic](https://gymboss.com/) timer I was using but with 2 extra features that I wanted:

 1. A "Get Ready" timer that gives you time to prepare (e.g. strap into a rower for HIIT).
 2. A "One-Shot" mode where the timers stop after 1 round, and won't continue until you press START again (useful for timing your rests between sets).